Deepanc7/Wikimedia-To-OpenSearch/README.md

 Before running this project, ensure you have:

-- Java 11 or higher
+- Java 11
-- Apache Kafka 2.8+
+- Apache Kafka
-- OpenSearch 1.x or 2.x
+- OpenSearch
-- Maven or Gradle (for dependency management)
 - Docker (optional, for containerized deployment)

 ## 🛠️ Installation & Setup